true2thepen/simple-jwt-login/simple-jwt-login/README.md

 }
 ``

+**WARNING:** Turning off both SESSION and COOKIE under the General tab and turning on Protect all endpoints will result in WordPress being unable to perform certain actions - for instance, add new Posts.

 == Integration ==

 In order to easily integrate your app/site with simple-jwt-login, we have developed a composer package.